Alien Deployment (Long War)

-The aliens also run various missions across the globe to support their invasion efforts: Research missions to give their air and ground forces a numerical edge in combat and Harvest missions to increase their supply of Resources so that they can field more missions and more powerful UFOs.
+The Aliens also run various missions across the globe to support their invasion efforts: Research missions to give their air and ground forces a statistical edge in combat and Harvest missions to increase their supply of Resources so that they can field more missions and more powerful UFOs.
 Denying the Aliens the ability to do either helps in the long term, though the need to respond is not as dire as it is for other missions.
 On top of that, at high enough threat, the Aliens will often try to avoid XCOM-controlled countries when harvesting resources, though being forced to choose less optimal sites reduces the return.
 Lastly, Aliens will also conduct Abduction missions - for nebulous and mysterious reasons that may tie in with their overall purpose for invasions.
 Abduction missions don't particularly help the aliens or hurt XCOM, though failing to respond to them will still spread panic.

-As the aliens expand their coverage over the globe, they install Bases to exert pressure and control over the local government (likely via psionics).
-Where XCOM fails to present itself as an adequate threat and given a surge in resources, the aliens will capture target countries directly with a large scale military operation; that said, a country too busy managing it's own panicking citizens due to unchecked alien activity will effectively hand itself over on a silver platter.
+As the Aliens expand their coverage over the globe, they install Bases to exert pressure and control over the local government (likely via psionics).
+Where XCOM fails to present itself as an adequate threat and given a surge in resources, the Aliens will capture target countries directly with a large scale military operation; that said, a country too busy managing it's own panicking citizens due to unchecked alien activity will effectively hand itself over on a silver platter.
 Regardless of the method, the country will withdraw from the Council, and soon an Alien Base will be constructed on the target country to cement their foothold.